-Net cash provided by financing activities was \$6.6 million for the year ended December 31, 2016, primarily as a result of approximately \$0.2 million and \$6.6 million in net proceeds from the issuance of common stock under Controlled Equity Offering Sales AgreementSM with Cantor ("Cantor Agreement") entered into in July 2015 and an At Market Issuance Sales Agreement with FBR entered into in June 2016, respectively; offset by \$0.2 million in dividend payments to the holders of our Preferred Stock.
+Net cash provided by financing activities was \$0.4 million for the year ended December 31, 2018, primarily as a result of approximately \$0.6 million in net proceeds from the issuance of common stock under the Sales Agreement with Wainright, offset by dividend payments of approximately \$0.2 million to the holders of our 6% Preferred Stock.

-Net cash provided by financing activities was \$10.9 million for the year ended December 31, 2015, primarily as a result of approximately \$9.2 million in net proceeds from the issuance of common stock in March 2015 and \$1.4 million in net proceeds from the issuance of common stock under a stock purchase agreement with Aspire entered into in November 2013 and \$0.5 million in net proceeds from the issuance of common stock under the Cantor Agreement and offset by \$0.2 million in dividend payments to the holders of our Preferred Stock.
+Net cash provided by financing activities was \$14.8 million for the year ended December 31, 2017, primarily as a result of the approximately \$13.7 million in net proceeds from the July 2017 underwritten public offering and approximately \$1.1 million in net proceeds from the issuance of common stock under the FBR Sales Agreement entered into in June 2016 offset by dividend payments of approximately \$0.2 million to the holders of our 6% Preferred Stock.